Ozame/aigrad/gradu/mapping_process.md

 ### Possible additions
 - Authors -> Countries -> Bubble map
   - Interesting to see where the research is actually done and published.
+DONE
 - ArXiv comparison: Compare research results to the actual publications in arxiv, where often studies are published directly.

+## Finalization

+- Appendices:
+  - Accepted papers (maybe potential as well?)
+- Missing text:
+  - Conclusion
+  - Abstract
+  - TODOs
+  - Chapter introduction paragraphs